arangodb/docs/3.10/aql-tutorial-crud.md

 The document features the four attributes we stored, plus three more added by the database system.
 Each document needs a unique `_key`, which identifies it within a collection.
 The `_id` is a computed property, a concatenation of the collection name, a forward slash `/` and the document key.
-It uniquely identies a document within a database. `_rev` is a revision ID managed by the system.
+It uniquely identifies a document within a database. `_rev` is a revision ID managed by the system.

 Document keys can be provided by the user upon document creation, or a unique value is assigned automatically.
-It can not be changed later.
+It cannot be changed later.
 All three system attributes starting with an underscore `_` are read-only.

 We can use either the document key or the document ID to retrieve a specific